cbartram/kraken-api/README.md

 - Fixed mode
 - Have the "Stretched Mode" plugin disabled

+### Packets & Reflection

+When the API starts it will dynamically get the latest version of the Packet Utils jar file and load the plugin.
+This plugin enables the API to use network packets to communicate directly with OSRS servers for an alternate way of interacting with the game client.

+Most of the `Service` classes have two different methods for game interaction.
+There are standard interaction methods like `interact()` and there are reflection interaction methods which will always end with `reflect`.
+For example `wieldReflect()` will use reflection to wield the item instead of packets.

 ### API Design & Methodology

 The Kraken API was designed from the ground up to leverage the software design pattern of dependency injection.
 This is the exact same